ubuntu-mate/ubuntu-mate.org/pages/faq-roadmap.md

 ## Modern display server support

 Wayland is set to become the defacto next generation display server.
-While Xorg has some years of usefulness remaining, now is the time to start planning for how MATE Desktop, and thefore Ubuntu MATE, implement support for Wayland.
+While Xorg has some years of usefulness remaining, now is the time to start planning for how MATE Desktop, and therefore Ubuntu MATE, implement support for Wayland.

 ## Voice command